Dear Retailers and Buyers of

 Historical Publications Ltd. Books

 Also Sandpiper may have stock of some titles, but stock is no longer available from the distributor Countryside books.

-HPL was set up by John Richardson in l971.
-He is grateful to his distributor, and London booksellers for their support in retailing these specialist local histories of London, of which the Past series (in 64 volumes) was written to provide a detailed history of how London grew from its villages.
+HPL was set up in 1971 by Joseph Charles Richardson, known, in his public and private life as “John”.
+He wrote under the name of “John Richardson”.
+Mr. Richardson is grateful to his distributor, and London booksellers for their support in retailing these specialist local histories of London, of which the “Past” series (in 64 volumes) and the later A to Z Series provided a detailed history of how London grew from its villages.

-These successes were supported by the Camden History Society (which John, with others, helped found) and Historical Publications Ltd. 's books.
-John wrote and then published the first edition of the Local Historian's Encyclopedia, a reference to the archival and other principal sources of information essential to the historian.
-He published it because he doubted the interest of a commercial publisher in such a specialist reference.
-John went on to commission, edit, print and sell 112 works of history on London-in particular the "Past series" mentioned above, of which he wrote 9-including several on Highgate and Camden, his special interest.
+Separately, the founding of Historical Publications Ltd. provided a way of engaging a new readership in the unique neighbourhoods of London’s 64 villages.
+While still working in advertising and as a councillor, John wrote and then published the first edition of the Local Historian's Encyclopedia, a reference to the archival and principal sources of information for the local historian, amateur or professional.
+He published it, doubting the interest of a commercial publisher in a specialist reference: it went to 3 editions, the last with a specialist chapter on genealogy.
+John went on to commission, edit, print and sell 112 works of history on London-in particular the "Past series" and the A to Z series, of which he wrote 9 titles, including several on Highgate and Camden, his special interest.

 You may contact Historical Publications at: